 High School Counseling Services

 GOC’s high school counseling program seeks to provide services that enhance the development of the whole person as well as address the transitional issues of a rapidly growing community.
-Specific services include skill building for each grade level, a mentoring program, and four counselors split alphabetically grades 9-12.
+Specific services include skill building for each grade level and six counselors assigned to work with grades 9-12.

 The counseling program is based upon the belief that all students have inherent, immeasurable worth and unlimited potential.
 Each student can learn anything that he or she chooses to learn.
 In addition, students have choices and are responsible for the consequences of those choices.
 Students are encouraged and assisted in fulfilling their potential and meeting their educational goals in four realms - personal, social/emotional, vocational, and academic.
 Our program is designed to enhance this process.